 - From the Instructor:

-- GRN175 Summer 2015 From the Instructor: The Aging Mind (GRN175) explores the convergence of gerontology and recent brain science.
+- GRN175 Winter 2016 From the Instructor: The Aging Mind (GRN175) is now a two-credit course that explores the convergence of gerontology and recent brain science.
 The curriculum is intended to help today's older students from any field of study as well as tomorrow's gerontologists and care providers.
 Content includes an array of emerging approaches to engage, stimulate, and enhance older minds.
 We will also present examples of innovative, novel combinations of cognitive interventions that appear to have positive effects on aging brains.
 Tools will include 7-Day Brain Health Self-Assessment Charts.
 This course will include two live, IVC lectures that will be recorded and posted to the D2L course.
-The two lectures will be in TCB107 on the Sylvania Campus from 10 a.m. to 12:20 P.M. on Friday October 2, 2015 and Friday October 30, 2015.
+The two lectures will be in TCB107 on the Sylvania Campus from 10 a.m. to 12:20 P.M. on Friday January, 2016 and Friday February 19, 2016.
 Attendance by students is NOT required but all registered students are welcome to attend.
 Both lectures will be recorded and made available for students to view on D2L the week following the recording of the lectures.
 Audit available.

 - Course Specific Requirements: